zeek/zeek/README.ScriptOpt.INTERNALS.md

 ```
 provides a low-level `OP_DIRTY_GLOBAL_V` instruction that marks a given
 global (as specified by a `v1` index into the internal `global_state`
-array.
+array).
 A companion internal operation:
 ```
 op Sync-Globals
 type X